University of South Florida

 My research focuses on reading the unusually rich corpus of early medieval Irish literature for insights into major social concepts such as gender and identity.
 Long viewed as 'traditional' in nature and mined for relics of the pre-Christian past, new scholarship (including my own) now regards early Irish literature as the product of a highly educated Christian elite segment of early Irish society.
 As such, these works are being viewed in new ways.
 No longer a "window on the Iron Age" (to quote the highly influential Kenneth Jackson article of the 1970's), early Irish literature can be seen to reflect and examine issues pertinent to its medieval authors.
 Social issues such as violence and the heroic ethic frequently come under critical examination, while gender and relative status commonly serve the plot of the tales.

 My recent publication “Gender and Comedy in the Early Irish Tale Fled Bricrenn” reads the tale as an early example of a gender comedy that employs a theme of gender role reversal to satirize the masculine heroic ideal.
 My previous publication "The Wooden Sword: Age and Masculinity in Táin Bó Cúailnge" examines the comment on weakness and the male life cycle presented in the Táin by the tale's enigmatic boy-hero Cú Chulainn.
-I am currently pursuing a book-length study on the manipulation of gender as a literary theme in the group of early Irish tales known collectively as "The Ulster Cycle".
+I am currently pursuing a book-length study on the manipulation of social and gender norms as a literary theme in the group of early Irish tales known collectively as "The Ulster Cycle".

 Medieval Ireland, Scotland, and Wales; Early Irish and Welsh Literature and Folklore; Medieval Society and Identity; Women and Gender; Celtic Diaspora and Heritage Communities